All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 • Eureka Kikuyu Premium VG is grown in Victoria to handle local climate conditions.

-• Tif Tuf Grass provides balances drought resistance and thick coverage.
+• Tif Tuf Grass provides balanced drought resistance and thick coverage.

 2. Plan and prepare your garden for lawn

 Before you lay turf, make sure the area you have selected is suitable.
-Here are some questions to ask to decide whether your area is suitable for growing grass:
+Here are some questions to ask yourself when considering a location for a green lawn:

 • Is there adequate drainage?